Simple and Fast Multimedia Library: Reception and adoption

 SFML is primarily used by hobbyist game developers, small independent video game developers, and startup companies consisting of several developers at most.
-Because SFML does not require writing large amounts of code, it has been adopted by many Ludum Dare participants also.
+Because SFML does not require writing large amounts of code, it has also been adopted by many Ludum Dare participants.
 Compared to older libraries such as Simple DirectMedia Layer (SDL) and Allegro, the SFML user base is relatively small but growing.
-As of 25 December 2024, its GitHub software repository has been starred by 6549 users.
+As of 25 December 2024, its GitHub software repository has been starred by over 10,000 users.

 SFML has been used in teaching at universities and in scientific projects.